 Amendments to the ADA

-Rights for Americans with disabilities continued trekking forward in 2008 when George W. Bush, who’s father George H.W.
+Rights for Americans with disabilities continued trekking forward in 2008 when George W. Bush, whose father George H.W.
 Bush originally signed the ADA, broadened the once narrow definition of “disability” with the ADA Amendments Act (ADAAA).
 The act changed the Supreme Court’s narrow interpretation of disability to “provide broad protection from discrimination.”

 Showing Progress Toward Equality